redlibrarian/redlibrarian.github.io/_posts/2018-12-20-books-in-review-2018.markdown

 quite as much, and reading a lot more lighter fiction as a way to unwind at the end of the day.
 Also, as opposed to last year, I didn't resolve to write a review of each book I finished.
 I've therefore included some brief notes on each book here.
+I realize how many of these books are written by white men - I obviously have more to think about here.

 Total books read: 22 (5 non-fiction; 17 fiction).
 This is down from 27
 books read last year, where the majority were non-fiction (16